 The foundation has published cartoons under a range of heading.
-Here is a selection.
+Here is a selection, linking through to more on their website:

 The Orchestre de la Suisse Romande, under the direction of the Dutch conductor Antony Hermus, will perform Ludwig Van Beethoven’s Third Symphony (‘Eroica’), at 8pm.
 Chappatte and Plantu, both founding members of Cartooning for Peace, will draw live during the 4 movements of the symphony.